2019 Oklahoma Sooners football team

 Oklahoma began the year ranked fourth in the AP Poll and were the overwhelming favorites to repeat as Big 12 Conference champions.
 The Sooners won their first seven games of the season before being upset on the road by Kansas State.
-On November 16, Oklahoma overcame a 25-point deficit to beat previously-undefeated Baylor, 34–31.
+On November 16, Oklahoma overcame a 25-point deficit to beat previously undefeated Baylor, 34–31.
 Oklahoma finished conference play tied with Baylor for the best record in the conference with an 8–1 record, earning them each a spot in the Big 12 Championship Game.
 There, they defeated Baylor a second time, this time by a score of 30–23 in overtime, to win Oklahoma's fifth consecutive and 13th overall Big 12 title.
 In the final College Football Playoff rankings of the season, Oklahoma was ranked fourth, earning them a spot in the 2019 Peach Bowl, in a national semi-final game against first-seeded LSU.
 This was Oklahoma's third consecutive and fourth overall CFP bid.
 The Sooners fell to the Tigers, 63–28, to end the season at 12–2, and were ranked seventh in the final AP Poll.

 The Sooners were led on offense by quarterback Jalen Hurts, a graduate transfer from Alabama that had previously played in three separate College Football Playoffs with the Crimson Tide.
 Hurts finished in second in the conference in both passing yards and rushing yards, and led the conference with 53 total touchdowns.
 He finished in second in voting for the Heisman Trophy.
 Wide receiver CeeDee Lamb was a consensus All-American.
 Hurts, Lamb, and center Creed Humphrey were named first-team all-conference.
 On defense, the team was led by first-team all-conference linebacker Kenneth Murray.

-Previous season

-The Sooners finished the season 12–1, 8–1 in Big 12 play.
-Finishing with the best record in conference play the Sooners clinched a berth in the conference championship game where they defeated Texas 39–27 to win their 12th Big 12 Championship.
-Oklahoma was selected as the fourth seed to play in the 2018 College Football playoff against first seed Alabama Crimson Tide in the 2018 Orange Bowl, which ended up being a 34–45 loss.